geotrellis/geotrellis-spark-job.g8/README.markdown

 ## EMR Configuration

-By default, sbt-lighter plugin allocates only a 32Gb EBS volume, and as a consequence you may experience issues with Spark jobs completion.
-Consider allocating larger EBS volumes in such cases using the following configurations.
-These should be placed into a build.sbt file.
-The other option would be to use a different instance type that doesn't require EBS volumes usage.

 This project uses [sbt-lighter plugin](https://github.com/pishen/sbt-lighter) to simplify EMR cluster configuration and Spark jobs deployment.
 It's important to remember, that some of the Amazon instances are EBS only instances, so check out [instances types description](https://aws.amazon.com/ru/ec2/instance-types/) carefully.
 By default, [sbt-lighter plugin](https://github.com/pishen/sbt-lighter) allocates only a 32Gb EBS volume, and as a consequence you may experience issues with Spark jobs completion.
 Consider allocating larger EBS volumes in such cases using the following configurations:

 ```scala